About Chelmsford Museums

 Chelmsford Museums also runs the Science Learning Centre at Sandford Mill, set in the former waterworks in the heart of the Chelmer Valley, on the outskirts of Chelmsford.

 Both sites run an extensive programme of learning events and activities for schools and families.
+Please download our learning brochure for more information about our inspiring learning opportunities.

 Meet the staff